CLAIRE-COVID-T4/covid-data/README.md

 - `Reactome` --> semicolon-separated list of [reactome](https://reactome.org/) pathways IDs associated with the gene

-## Clustering: how-to

-To reproduce the procedure that generates clusters of the GO-terms, please do as follows:

-##TODO

-## Node2vec: how-to
+## Clustering and Node2vec: how-to

-To reproduce the procedure that generates GO-terms embeddings using node2vec, please do as follows:

-##TODO
+See README in the `code` folder.

 ## Nomenclature